phetsims/natural-selection/doc/model.md

 In this simulation, mutations are introduced by the user, via the _Add Mutations_ panel.
 The user specifies whether a mutant allele is dominant or recessive with respect to the corresponding normal allele.
 The mutation is then introduced the next time that bunnies reproduce.

+A mutation is introduced by randomly selecting one newborn bunny to received the mutation.
+One of that bunny's inherited alleles is selected randomly and replaced with the mutant allele.
+Multiple mutations may occur at the same time, but an individual will never receive more than one mutation.

 ### Recessive Mutants